 Cardiff Castle Garrison provides an authentic hot lunch cooked in our living history camp at many of our shows.
 For anyone interested in trying their hand at cooking for the group, or those who’d like to know a bit more about cooking authentically in camp, read on!

-Cardiff Castle Garrison (and many other re-enactment groups from different periods), cook over a wood fire contained within a firebox, as you can see below.
+The Cardiff Castle Garrison (and many other re-enactment groups from different periods), cook over a wood fire contained within a firebox, as you can see above.

-This is a popular cooking method for re-enactors as it keeps the fire relatively safe and contained and also does not damage the ground underneath, as an open fire would.
+This is a popular cooking method for re-enactors as it keeps the fire relatively safe and contained.
+It also does not damage the ground underneath as an open fire would – important when working on historic sites.
 Be aware that cooking using this setup does usually take longer than cooking over a modern stove or a fire placed on the ground.

 While the conditions may seem basic at first, there’s actually a huge variety of cooking methods you can use with a firebox, so don’t be scared!

-Garrison has loads of authentic equipment that cooks are welcome to use.
+The Cardiff Castle Garrison has a selection of equipment that its cooks are welcome to use.

-Cauldron – cast-iron pot, useful for stewing and boiling.
-Garrison has several of these in different sizes.
+- Cauldron – cast-iron or cast-brass pot, useful for stewing and boiling.
+We have two sizes of these.

-Spit – cast-iron rod arrangement over the fire which can be used to roast meat – although please see advice below about this before attempting it.
+- Spit – a cast-iron rod arrangement held over the fire which can be used to roast meat (although please see advice below about this before attempting it).